LiveHelperChat/doc/docs/language.md

 ...
 ```

-After you modify translations file you have to click `System -> Clear cache`.
+After you modify translations file you have to click `System -> Clean cache`.
 You might need to click few times to effect.

 It's possible to change some main text directly in [widget themes](theme/theme.md#chat-widget)